 The National Badminton Museum has managed to acquire an extremely rare Birmal aluminium badminton racket for the National Racket Collection.

 The Birmal racket was first advertised in the Badminton Gazette January 1924.
 They continued to advertise it until April 1926.
 The racket was made of aluminium alloy and was strung with a single strand of steel wire.
 It was priced in 1924 at 30 shillings (£1.50) and for 32 shillings you could purchase it with a special leather grip.
 This was one of the first rackets to have a leather handle grip.

-The racket was not a success, one of the main reasons was probably that so much damage was done to the shuttlecocks by the metal strings.
+The Birmal was not a success, one of the main reasons was probably that so much damage was done to the shuttlecocks by the metal strings.